vashurajak18-01/Flask-To-Do-App/README.md

 # 📝 Flask To-Do App

-A simple task management web application built using **Flask** and **SQLite**.
-Users can add, update, complete, and delete daily tasks through a clean interface.
+A simple and user-friendly **To-Do List web application** built using **Flask** and **SQLite**.
+It helps users organize and manage their daily tasks efficiently.

 ## 🚀 Features

-* Add new tasks
+* ➕ Add new tasks
-* Update tasks
+* ✏️ Update existing tasks
-* Mark tasks as completed
+* ✅ Mark tasks as completed
-* Delete tasks
+* 🗑️ Delete tasks
+* 📋 View and manage all tasks
-* Store data using SQLite
+* 💾 Store task data using SQLite

 ## 🛠️ Technologies Used